- Practice Areas

 The first step in any bankruptcy filing is pre-bankruptcy counseling.
 We can help you find a counseling program near you.

 We will prepare all documents and file a petition with the court.
 There will be one meeting with a bankruptcy trustee, your attorney, and possibly some of your creditors.
 At that meeting a decision will be made about how different types of assets and debt will be handled.
 The entire process of Chapter 7 bankruptcy takes roughly 4 to 6 months.

 Contact Our Lebanon Law Firm

-Contact us today via email or call us at 717-274-3644 to schedule a free and confidential consultation.
+Contact us today or call our Pennsylvania Bankruptcy Attorneys at 717-274-3644 to schedule a free and confidential consultation.
 We practice in the Bankruptcy Courts of the Middle District and Eastern District of Pennsylvania.